-All users with wizard access will be able to access to module configuration and alerts.
+All users with wizard access will be able to access to monitor and alert configuration.
 Agent configuration must be activated "per user", on demand.

 1.1.2 Action Flow

-In the following graph is showed the complete flow of actions that are possible to do in the Metaconsole Wizard:
+The following graph shows the complete flow of actions that are possible to be carried out in the Metaconsole Wizard:

-In the module option we can create one module or edit one that is already created.
+In the module option, you may create a module or edit one that is already created.

-In the module creation the first step will be select one agent where to create it.
-It could be filtered by group or search by name between the available agents.
+In module creation the first step will be selecting one agent where to create it.
+It could be filtered by group or searched by name between the available agents.

-After selecting the agent, we should click in Create module.
-Now we should select the type of module that we will create:
+After selecting the agent, click on Create module.
+Now select the type of module to create: